BrighterCommand/Brighter/samples/WebAPI/WebAPI_Dapper/README.md

 We 'depend on inwards' i.e. **GreetingsWeb -> GreetingsApp**

 The assemblies migrations: **Greetings_MySqlMigrations** and **Greetings_SqliteMigrations** hold generated code to configure the Db.
 Consider this adapter layer code - the use of separate modules allows us to switch migration per environment.

+### GreetingsSweeoer

+This reads the Outbox table and sends messages to the broker.
+By default the `AddGreetingHandlerAsync.cs` will clear the outbox immediately so the Sweeper will only send the message on a failure to talk to the broker.
+If you comment out the ClearOutbox line from the handler, you will be able to fall back to using the Sweeper to send the message.

+Note that you will need to run the Sweeper in a separate terminal window to the rest of the app.

+In the Sweeper appsettings.*.json file you will need to set the path to the Outbox database.
+This is the same database as the main app uses, but the Sweeper needs to know where it is to read the Outbox.
+Using an absolute path is recommended, but requires you to use values from your machine.

 ### SalutationAnalytics